superflash41/codeX/README.md

 # noteX

-A clean and simple LaTeX template for taking course notes, featuring automatic table of contents, theorem environments, and easy image handling.
+A simple LaTeX template for taking course notes.

-## Features

-- Title page with course name, code, author, and date
-- Table of contents including:
-  - Sections and subsections
-  - Definitions
-  - Examples
-  - Code listings
-- Headers and footers with course info
-- Code snippets with syntax highlighting support

 ## Usage